rarebreed/rarebreed.github.io/_drafts/2016-08-05-tools-of-the-trade.md

 This is a huge topic in and of itself, but here I will go over haskell style of functional programming

 - Algebras (Functors, Applicatives, Monads)
-- Type Theory (read Bartosz Milewskis articles)
+- Category Theory (read Bartosz Milewskis articles)
 - Recursion/Corecursion
+- Monad uses and composition
+- Composition of data types

 ## Data Structures

-I want to b able to design my own persistent data structures including the following:
+I want to be able to design my own persistent data structures including the following:

 - Red Black Trees
 - Finger Trees